 This course addresses the common medical and surgical conditions encountered in physical therapy practice.
 It explores the basic pathophysiology, physical therapy intervention and specifically the role of a PTA in the rehabilitation process of complex medical conditions including oncology, transplants, burns, autoimmune disorders, endocrine, and genetic conditions.
-This course also includes the classic or common physical therapy plan of care/protocols and establishes the justification for progression, modification or discontinuation of physical therapy intervention as well as emphasis on the education of the patient and family members involved in the patient's care.
+This course also includes the classic or common physical therapy plan of care/protocols and establishes the justification for progression, modification or discontinuation of the patient and family members involved in the patient's care.
+Prerequisite: PTA251